 Touted as being the most venomous sea snake in the world, it’s the faint-banded (or Belcher’s) sea snake.
 The Belcher’s sea snake, is an elapid (a family of venomous snakes) sea snake that resides in the Philippines: Visayan area, Panay, New Guinea, Gulf of Thailand, Australia (North Territory, Queensland), Solomon Islands.
-They are also found in and around the Ashmore Reef in the Timor Sea off northwest Australia; also New Caledonia .
-It has a timid temperament and would normally have to be subjected to extreme mishandling before biting.
+They are also found in and around the Ashmore Reef in the Timor Sea off northwest Australia; also New Caledonia.
+It has a timid temperament and normally has to be subjected to extreme mishandling before biting.

 First the Stats…